Sbai7/TwoPhasesParticleTransport/README.md

 * Live-script worked tutorials to get started are provided in the examples sub-folder
 * Dedicated web site which publishes the worked tutorials online
 * Add a new function to drive the single-phase flow pressure solver
 * Fluid phase viscosity could be specified as a handle or anonymous function.
-This is useful to model coupled miscible flow and transport processes during EOR or coupled viscosity-dependent flow and heat transport in geothermal reservoirs among many other applications.
+This is useful to model coupled miscible flow and transport processes during EOR and aquifer remediation.
+This is also the case for coupled viscosity-dependent flow and heat transport in geothermal reservoirs when a cooled fluid is reinjected back into the host formation.